Gruppio/Sonoff-Homekit/README.md

 ### Homekit runs on the Sonoff ! 😳

 Unlike other projects on github, this firmware does NOT require anything else in order to work.
-It is not based on the Tasmota Fw, you don't need HomeBridge running on a Raspberry-Pi or an MQTT server, a Wi-Fi connection and an Apple Device are enough!
+It is not based on the Tasmota Fw, you don't need HomeBridge running on a Raspberry-Pi or an MQTT server, since HomeKit runs natively are enough a Wi-Fi connection and an Apple Device!

 The implementation use Apple provided specifications for developers, so it is a stable and supported software and it will keep working for a long time.